jhuboo/Computing-Fundamentals/nand2tetris/elements/07-Virtual_Machine_1/07-notes.md

 | this, that | General-purpose segments.
 Can be made to correspond to different areas in the heap.
 Serve various programming needs | Any VM function can use these segments to manipulate selected areas on the heap |
 | pointer | A two-entry segment that holds the base address of the *this* and *that* segments | Any VM function can set *pointer 0 (or 1)* to some address; this has the effect of aligning the *this (or that)* segment to the heap area beginning in that address |
 | temp | Fixed eight-entry segment that holds temporary varialbles for general use | May be used by any VM function for any purpose.
 Shared by all functions in the program |

+In addition to the eight memory segments, which are managed explicitly by VM push and pop commands, the VM implementation manages two implicit data strutures called *stack* and *heap*.
+These data structures are never mentioned directly, but their states change in the background, as a side-effect of VM commands.
+- ***Stack*** - consider the commands sequence *push argument 2* and *pop local 1*.
+The working memory of such VM operations is the *stack*.
+- ***Heap*** - the *heap* is the name of the RAM area dedicated for storing objets and arrays data.

+### Program Flow and Function Calling Commands
+The VM features six additional commands:
+- ***Program Flow Commands***
+    - label *symbol* // label declaration
+    - goto *symbol*  // unconditional branching
+    - if-goto *symbol* // conditional branching
+- ***Function Calling Commands*** (*functionName* is a symbol)
+    - function *functionName nLocals*   // Function declaration, specifying the number of function's local variables
+    - call *functionName nArgs*         // Function invocation, specifying the number of the function's arguments
+    - return                            // Transfer control back to the calling function